7 Causes & Types of Reading Difficulties (Common reading problems and solutions)

 What are some other reasons that you can think of that a child might not be a reader yet?

-I hope some of these gave you an idea as you seek to teach your child the greatest of all pastimes!
+I hope a couple of these reading problems and solutions gave you an idea as you seek to teach your child the greatest of all pastimes!